williamsnichols/DAT_20_Students/gblasius/Assignment3/DAT_20_NYC_Assignment3_GPB.md

 Prob(B|A) = Prob (A u B)/Prob(B)

+One can simply count the number of occurrences of (A u B), and B in total to get the conditional probability of (B|A).

 The Naive Bayes algorithm is said to be fast and scalable and lends itself to parallel execution.
 The calculation of probabilities is a straightforward exercise where outcomes in each category can be determined by a counting algorithm.
 Therefore, it is very good for large datasets.

 A Naive Bayes technique can be used in many different ways: